dmbikash/Gadget-Auction/README.md

-        1.As  a new frame-work there are very few reading materials as well as watching materials can be found, it was challenging to learn a new framework.
+        1.t was challenging to work with flutter and firebase.
+There were a few useful and authentic resourses and reading materials for flutter.
         The necessary information were taken from stack over flow, flutter official website (flutter.org) and YouTube.